CodeDead/authorization-rs/README.md

 # authorization-rs

-`authorization-rs` is a microservice that can be used to authenticate and authorize users using roles, permissions and a MongoDB backend.
+`authorization-rs` is a (micro)service that can be used to authenticate, register and authorize users using roles, permissions and a MongoDB backend.

 ## Building